Student talking with an advisor in their office

 • Disability related circumstances

-• Your grade changes and that improves your SAP status.
-(No documentation needed.)
+• Your grade changes and that improves your SAP status, no documentation needed

 If your appeal is approved, you will be put on Probation for the next term and be able to receive aid for that term.
 At the end of your term on Probation you must meet SAP standards and be in Good Standing to avoid having Aid Denied again the next term.